DmxLarchey/Murec_Extraction/README.md

   branches/PR, discussed in the Extraction section of the paper, and which explore ways to get the cleanest possible OCaml extraction.

-# How to compile et review
+# How to compile and review

 ## Which Coq version